-In WordPress you could us a plugin like BackupBuddy to manage your backups.
+In WordPress, you could use a plugin like BackupBuddy to manage your backups.
 However, not everyone uses WordPress or wants to use a plugin to manage their backups.

-If you don't feel comfortable managing your own backups I would use a plugin, system admin or service.
-Backups are too important to shortcut.
+If you don’t feel comfortable managing your backups, use a plugin, system admin or service.
+Backups are too crucial to skip.

 In this tutorial

-Use a basic Ubuntu server.
-I'm using root at my own risk but you should use your own su
+Use a primary Ubuntu server.
+I’m using root at my own risk, but you should use your own su

 .